 Academic scholarship review occurs automatically in the admission process and is based on the credentials presented in the application for admission.
+In other words, for scholarships directly offered by Oglethorpe, no extra forms or essays are required.
 Students must be admitted to the university to receive a merit award.

 Traditional undergraduate students who have been nominated for an academic scholarship may be notified in one of two ways:

 - By letter - Following acceptance to OU, the Office of Admission will send a scholarship letter announcing the title, amount, and terms of the scholarship.
 The mailing of scholarship letters typically begins in the mid-winter and continues throughout the spring, reflecting Oglethorpe’s rolling admission policy.

 - By invitation to Scholarship Weekend - Following acceptance to OU, select first-time freshman applicants will be invited to Oglethorpe’s annual Scholarship Weekend in January of their senior year, during which a competition is held for our most prestigious merit awards.
 A subsequent scholarship letter will then be sent from the Office of Admission to announce the results of the weekend.
 If a student is invited to Scholarship Weekend, he or she is certain to receive a merit award; and participation in the weekend will help determine which one.

 Merit awards will also appear in the comprehensive financial aid award package sent by the Office of Financial Aid.

 Merit-based scholarships at Oglethorpe are renewable for up to four years of undergraduate study provided that recipients maintain satisfactory academic progress and meet any GPA and enrollment requirements of the award.

 Scholarships & Merit Awards at OU: